Introduction

 s-LNv-expressed Dscam1 mediate s-LNv axons horizontal projection

-Critical role of Dscam1 in horizontal projection.
+Critical role of Dscam1 in s-LNv axonal horizontal projection.

 (A) Images of s-LNvs in Pdf >GFP and Pdf >GFP, Dscam1RNAi fly.
 White line segment represents the horizontal projection distance of s-LNvs.
-Larvae brains were stained with anti-PDF (white) and HRP (magenta) antibodies at 96 hours ALH.
+Larvae brains were stained with anti-PDF (white) and HRP (blue) antibodies at 96 hours ALH.
 Pdf >GFP: (n = 13), Pdf >GFP, Dscam1RNAi: (n = 15).

+(B) Quantification of vertical projection length in Pdf >GFP and Pdf >GFP, Dscam1RNAi flies.
 Data are presented as mean ± SD.
 Two-tailed Student’s t tests, ns, p > 0.05.

 (C) Quantification of horizontal A.U. in Pdf >GFP and Pdf >GFP, Dscam1RNAi flies.
 Data are presented as mean ± SD.
 Two-tailed Student’s t tests, ****p < 0.0001.